If you want to run for Mayor, then this article is for you.

 For a local election like a race for mayor, voters prefer someone who is a recognized member of their community.
-So you have to make public appearances among the locals to get them acquainted to you.
+So you have to make public appearances among the locals to get them acquainted with you.

-Getting your name out and about among the locals is largely a word of mouth process.
+Getting your name out and about among the locals is largely a word-of-mouth process.
 This process actually begins before you announce your candidacy, so be active in town halls and other developmental initiatives for people to see you as a leader in the community.